EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 ## Example job submission scripts

-### Example: job submission script for Grid parallel job using CUDA
+### Example: job submission script for a parallel job using CUDA

-A job submission script for a Grid job that uses 4 compute nodes, 16 MPI processes per node and 4 GPUs per node.
+A job submission script for a parallel job that uses 4 compute nodes, 16 MPI processes per node and 4 GPUs per node.
 It does not restrict what type of GPU the job can run on so both A100-40 and A100-80 can be used: